Berlin Industrial Culture Festival

 Programme Industrial Culture Festival 2026

-Opening weekend — September 12/13, 2026
+Opening Weekend — September 12/13, 2026

-Weekends until October 4, 2026
+Weekends through October 4, 2026

-• Culinary events in unique industrial settings.
+• Culinary events hosted in unique industrial environments.

-• Lectures, readings, and workshops with historians.
+• Lectures, readings, and workshops led by historians.

-Festival center
+Festival Hub

 Prices Industrial Culture Festival 2026